mapbox/mason/README.md

 Apart from library/version specific actions, you can also run these commands without library/version:

 * `selfupdate`: Updates mason itself
-* `init`: Creates a new Git repository named after the current folder name and publishes it to GitHub

 ### `install`